Tracardi/tracardi-api/manual/en/docs/integration/js-integration.md

 All events will be sent when page fully loads.

-## Binding events to page elements
+## Handling response from Tracardi

 You can also bind events to page elements.
 To do that you will need to be sure that the page loads and every element of the page is accessible.